Massachusetts Institute of Technology: Faculty and staff

-As of 2017, MIT was the second-largest employer in the city of Cambridge.
+MIT is the second-largest employer in the city of Cambridge.
 Based on feedback from employees, MIT was ranked No. 7 as a place to work, among US colleges and universities as of March 2013.
 Surveys cited a "smart", "creative", "friendly" environment, noting that the work-life balance tilts towards a "strong work ethic" but complaining about "low pay" compared to an industry position.